haipai/gridMetTabulation/README.md

 R scripts:
 1. sampleCounty.r
-   R script shows how to tabulate gridMet data set to counties
+   R script shows how to tabulate gridMet data set to counties.
+The script can be adapted to aggregate weather variables beyond the example shown here.

+2. sampleHUC8.r (in processing)